Non passerai

-"Non passerai" is a song written by Tobias Gad, E. Kidd Bogart, Lee DeWyze and Andrea Regazzetti, recorded in 2013 by Italian singer Marco Mengoni.
-After being released as a digital download on 26 February 2013, as part of a promotional campaign preceding Mengoni's second full-length studio album #prontoacorrere, the song was confirmed as the set's third official single and released to Italian radio stations on 26 August 2013.
+"Non passerai" is a song recorded by Italian singer Marco Mengoni.
+After being released for digital download on 26 February 2013, as a promotional single preceding Mengoni's second studio album #prontoacorrere, the song was later confirmed to be the official third single, sent to Italian radio stations on 26 August 2013.

 The song reached the top 10 in Italy in March 2013, and it was later certified platinum by the Federation of the Italian Music Industry.
 Its music video, directed by Gaetano Morbioli and shot in Paris, was officially released in late August 2013.

 Background

 The song was originally written in English by German songwriter Tobias Gad, American producer and songwriter E. Kidd Bogart, and season nine winner of talent show American Idol Lee DeWyze.
 This version of the song, titled "My Magnetic Heart", was later translated and adapted in Italian by Andrea Regazzetti, under the title "Non passerai".
 The Italian-language version of the song was first released as a digital download on 26 February 2013, as part of a promotional campaign for the album #prontoacorrere, which was released on 19 March of the same year.
 The special edition of the album also includes Mengoni's recording of the song with its original English-language lyrics.